 256GB SSD

-This Course will provide students with the practical knowledge of...
+This course will provide students with a comprehensive introduction into...

 This course will provide students with insight into the technical,...